davidakintayo100/davidakintayo100/README.md

 #  Hi, I'm Opeyemi Akintayo

-I am a detail-oriented and results-driven Data Analyst passionate about transforming raw data into meaningful insights.
-I specialize in data cleaning, analysis, and visualization to support informed decision-making and solve real-world problems.
+I am a Detail-oriented and results driven Data Analyst passionate about transforming raw data into meaningful insights.
+I specialize in data cleaning, analysis, and visualization to support informed decision-making and solve real world problems.

 ---